KNbO3

 What is KNbO3 used for?

-Potassium niobate (KNbO3) is used in nonlinear optics, laser frequency doubling, optical modulators, and piezoelectric sensors.
+Potassium niobate (KNbO3) is used in nonlinear optics, frequency doubling, piezoelectric sensors, electro-optic modulators, and holographic data storage.

 What is the band gap of KNbO3?